DevashishDhope/Healthcare-Symptom-Checker/VIDEO_SCRIPT.md

 ---

 ## 1. Introduction
-**"Hi everyone, I'm [Your Name], and this is my submission for the Healthcare Symptom Checker project."**
+**"Hello!
+I'm [Your Name], and thank you for taking the time to review my Healthcare Symptom Checker project."**

-"The challenge was to build a full-stack application that analyzes medical symptoms using an LLM.
-My solution focuses on three things: **Real-time AI analysis**, **Privacy-First Architecture**, and **Robust Error Handling**."
+"For this assignment, I built a full-stack application that analyzes medical symptoms using a real AI model.
+I focused on three key areas: **Real-time AI analysis with Google Gemini**, **Privacy-First design**, and **Clean, maintainable code architecture**.
+Let me walk you through how it works."

 ---